 A global community of ESL speakers and teachers has opened up through the natural, but sometimes forcible, spread of English through business, art, technology, and other aspects of human life.
 Being a trained ESL teacher these days is a guarantee of consistent employment in almost any nation.

-What’s Propelling ESL Market Growth?
+What’s Propelling Market Growth?

 Several factors play into why ESL market growth is ballooning, but here are a few of the most important determinants: